23 Nov 2016

-For the industry, Thomson Reuters is giving participants across the ecosystem the opportunity to benefit from the shorter development cycles of newer technology and rapid access to firms bringing technological advances to market.
+For the industry, we are giving participants across the ecosystem the opportunity to benefit from the shorter development cycles of newer technology and rapid access to firms bringing technological advances to market.

 The future will see buy-side firms improve predictive analysis in their funds using machine learning more extensively for both investment hypothesis development as well as dynamic order routing, while collecting and aggregating data to support those decisions in real time.